paulvmking/Wanderers-Way/README.md

 ## User Stories Testing

+ 1. **As a new user I want to know the sites purpose immediately.**
+  - The Home page has a greeting displaying and is displaying two images one of sun and one of snow to show the user what content is to be expected the name also suggests travel.
+  - The register button is available immediately to allow the user to bypass not being able to book(this feature is not implemented yet.).
+  - Upon clicking either of the images they will be redirected to obvious travel related pages with multiple choices of destinations.

 ## Usability

 - I shared the website with friends and family and recieved feedback from them stating the site was eay to use,